RileyHall99/BasicGAN/README.md

 # BasicGAN
-Attempting to make a GAN replicate music and potentially create it's own.
+Attempting to make a Basic GAN.
+The goal will be to produce 32x32 trees.
+First Grey scaled, then in colour.